Premier Wilderness Therapy for Preteens, Teens, and Young Adults

-In therapeutic wilderness programs, troubled youth receive mental health treatment in a wilderness setting, where they learn new ways of coping and thinking that can help them end a pattern of poor choices and improve their well-being.
+In therapeutic outdoor programs, troubled youth receive multifaceted mental health treatment in a wilderness setting.
+Here, they learn new ways of coping and thinking that can help them end a pattern of poor choices and dysfunctional relationships.

-Although wilderness programs may vary in the methods they use, such programs often pair clinically sophisticated modalities with a series of tasks that challenge young people and promote teamwork.
+Although wilderness programs may vary in the methods and therapies they use, all high-quality programs pair clinically sophisticated therapy with challenging experiences that promote healing and growth.

 - Mountain biking